 As our business grows, we may need to add employees and enhance our management, systems and procedures.
 We may need to successfully integrate our internal operations with the operations of our marketing partners, manufacturers, distributors and suppliers to produce and market commercially viable products.
 We may also need to manage additional relationships with various collaborative partners, suppliers and other organizations.
-Although we do not presently efficient and timely manner and we may discover deficiencies in our existing systems and controls.
+Although we do not presently conduct research and development activities in-house, we may undertake those activities in the future.
+Expanding our business may place a significant burden on our management and operations.
+We may not be able to implement improvements to our management information and control systems in an efficient and timely manner and we may discover deficiencies in our existing systems and controls.
 Our failure to effectively respond to changes may make it difficult for us to manage our growth and expand our operations.